 GRE or Graduate Record Examination, which is conducted by ETS, is a difficult exam and you will have to work hard if you wish to get a high score in this exam.
-A planned GRE test preparation which covers all the aspects of GRE will help you to achieve your aim and get admission in the college or university of your choice.
-GRE test preparation should provide you the knowledge and practice to appear for the test with full confidence and get a high score in GRE.
-Good GRE test preparation should also make you familiar with the test format and the directions to appear for the various sections in the test.
-The GRE test preparation should be planned to achieve the above aim.
-It should just concentrate on the goal that you decide to achieve at the end of the GRE test preparation.
+Methodical preparation, which covers all the aspects of GRE will help you to achieve your aim and get admission in the college or university of your choice.
+Your preparation should provide you the knowledge and practice to appear for the test with full confidence and get a high score in the test. should also make you familiar with the test format and the directions to appear for the various sections in the test.
+Only proper planning will help you achieve the above aim.
+It should just concentrate on the goal that you decide to achieve at the end of the test preparation.

-GRE test preparation should be based on the format of GRE that is applicable to you.
+Exam preparation should be based on the format of GRE that is applicable to you.
 At present, there are two formats of GRE; PBT or Paper Based Test and CBT or Computer Based Test.
 Although CBT has replaced PBT in most parts of the world but there are certain countries where PBT is still being conducted.
 CBT is a computer adaptive test.
-You may classify GRE test preparation into several parts, each part aiming to achieve a different goal.
-There cannot be a single GRE test preparation plan for all students.
+You may classify preparation into several parts, each part aiming to achieve a different goal.
+There cannot be a single study plan for all students.
 You should make your own preparation plan based on your needs and this will eventually help you in achieving your target of getting a high score.

 GRE Test Format

-One of the important parts of GRE test preparation should be to familiarize you with the format of the exam.
+One of the important points to remember, while preparing for the test, is that you should be familiar you with the format of the exam.
 This would require you to know the details of the various questions in each section, marks distribution and the time allotted for each section in detail.
 The revised GRE CBT is much friendlier than the old computer adaptive test in the sense that the test will adapt itself based on the way you answer the same section in the previous part.
 You could also leave some questions unanswered and come back to it before completing a section, making the “adaptive test” to be “non-adaptive” within the same section.
 You should also familiarize yourself with the directions for different types of questions in the exam.
 This will not only give you tremendous confidence but also help you to save a lot of time during the exam.

 The Analytical section measures your ability to express your views.
 It consists of two parts, the first part is the issue task and the second part is the argument task.
 In the issue task you can express your views in favour of or against the argument, but in the argument based task you have to critically examine the argument.
 The revised issue task and the argument task has been allotted 30 minutes each.